frankiezeager/stat_final/README.md

 # STAT6021 Final Project

-# Generating Full Testing Data for each county

-Generate full SOL testing data for each county by:
+# Initial Setup

+All the packages must be installed and an active [Census API key](http://api.census.gov/data/key_signup.html) must be installed.

+# Pipeline Usage

+The Makefile contains the pipeline.
+To run the full set, execute `make` or `make clean && make all`.

+# Manual Usage

- * Extracting all zip archives to the root directory (on OS X, `unzip \*.zip`)
+Extract all zip archives to the root directory (on OS X, `unzip -o \*.zip`)
- * Run `data_wrangling_final_stat.R`

-`full_data.csv` will be written to the root directory.
+Generate full SOL testing data for each county by `Rscript data_wrangling_final_stat.R`.
+Or, in RStudio, open `data_wrangling_final_stat.R`, set the working directory to the project root (ie. Session -> Set Working Directory -> To Source File Location) and run the script. `full_data.csv` will be written to the project directory.

-Generate full school district demographi data from the American Community Survey (ACS) by:
+Generate full school district demographic data from the American Community Survey (ACS) by running `Rscript FinalProject_lm.R`.
+Or, in RStudio, open `FinalProject_lm.R`, set the working directory to the project root (ie. Session -> Set Working Directory -> To Source File Location) and run the script. `acs_data.csv` will be written to the project directory.

-* Open `FinalProject_lm.R`, being sure to install all the packages at the start, and retreive an active API
-* Go down to the end of the file and change the file="" in the write.scv() command
-* Run the code: may take a few minutes

-`acs_data.csv` will be written to whatever directory location you assign